bungkust/BugsTracker/How to use.md

-# BugsTracker
+# How to Use BugsTracker Code

-**BugsTracker** is a comprehensive, modular project designed to automate and streamline issue tracking and notifications using Google Sheets and Google Apps Script.
-This repository houses multiple modules that help teams stay informed about bugs and issues while improving collaboration and response time.

-## Overview

-BugsTracker includes:

-- **Issue Tracker Email Notifier:**
-  Automatically sends detailed email notifications based on issue data stored in a Google Sheet.

-- **Status Change Alerts:**
-  Notifies designated recipients when an issue's status changes from "Not started" to one of the following: "In progress", "Blocked", "Done", "Ready For Testing", or "In Testing".
-The alert email contains issue details, the row number, and information about who updated the status.

-- **Custom Menu Integration:**
-  Provides a custom menu in Google Sheets to manually trigger email notifications, set daily triggers, and manage other functionalities.

-- **Scalability & Flexibility:**
-  Organized in a modular structure to allow adding more scripts or tools for different purposes within the same repository.

-## Features

-- **Automated Notifications:**
-  Send emails automatically based on issue reports and status changes.

-- **Manual Trigger via Custom Menu:**
-  Easily run functions from a custom menu within your Google Sheet.

-- **Daily Scheduling:**
-  Option to set up daily triggers for notifications (e.g., "Send Emails (Today Only)").

-- **Modular Design:**
-  Add and manage different code modules in one central repository.

-## Getting Started

-### Prerequisites

-- A Google account with access to Google Sheets and Google Apps Script.
-- Basic familiarity with Google Sheets.
-- (Optional) Some knowledge of JavaScript if you plan to customize the scripts.

-### Step-by-Step Setup
+This guide explains how to set up and use the BugsTracker code in your Google Sheet.
+Follow these steps to get started:

-1. **Prepare Your Google Sheet:**
+## 1. Set Up Your Google Sheet

+1. **Create or Open a Google Sheet**
-   - Create (or use an existing) Google Sheet.
+   - Open a new or existing Google Sheet.
    - Rename one of the sheets to **"Ada Issue Tracker"**.

+2. **Configure the Columns**
-   - Ensure the sheet has the following columns (with headers in row 1):
+   Ensure your sheet has at least the following columns (with headers in row 1):
    - **A:** Platform
    - **B:** Type
    - **C:** Priority
    - **D:** Module
    - **E:** Report Date
    - **F:** Issue Title
    - **G:** Description
-     - **J:** Assignee
-     - **K:** Status (e.g., "Not started", "In progress", etc.)
-     - **N:** Recipient Email (if needed)
-     - **O:** Marker column (to indicate that a status-change email has already been sent)

-2. **Add the Code to Google Apps Script:**
-   - Open your Google Sheet.
-   - Click on **Extensions > Apps Script**.
-   - Delete any existing code in the editor, then copy and paste the entire code files from this repository into the editor.
-   - Save your project (for example, name it `BugsTrackerScript`).

-3. **Set Up the Custom Menu:**
-   - The script includes an `onOpen()` function that creates a custom menu called **"Custom Scripts"**.
-   - Refresh your Google Sheet to load the new menu.

-4. **Manually Trigger Functions:**
-   - Use the **"Custom Scripts"** menu in your Google Sheet to run the following functions:
-     - **Send Issue Emails:**
-       Sends emails for issues with status "Not started" (up to 50 rows).
-     - **Send Emails (Today Only):**
-       Sends emails for issues where the report date equals today's date and the status is "Not started".
-     - **Send Status Change Emails:**
-       Scans all rows for status changes (from "Not started" to allowed statuses) and sends alert emails.
-(Uses a marker in column O so that emails are not sent more than once for the same row.)
-     - **Set Daily Trigger:**
-       Creates a daily trigger to run the "Send Emails (Today Only)" function at 8 AM.
-     - **Delete All Triggers:**
-       Removes all scheduled triggers.

-5. **Customize as Needed:**
-   - Update email addresses or the sheet link in the code.
-   - Adjust column indices if your sheet structure differs.
-   - Modify message content and subject lines according to your needs.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to fork this repository and submit a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or support, please open an issue in this repository or contact the project maintainer.
+   - **J:** Assignee (Name)
+   - **K:** Status
+     (e.g., "Not started", "In progress", "Blocked", "Done", "Ready For Testing", "In Testing")
+   - **N:** Recipient Email (if applicable)
+   - **O:** Marker (for status change email notifications; leave blank initially)

+## 2. Add the Code to Your Google Apps Script Project

+1. **Open Apps Script Editor**
+   - In your Google Sheet, click on **Extensions > Apps Script**.
+2. **Create the Script Files**
+   - Delete any existing code in the editor.
+   - Create new files with the following names and copy the corresponding code:
+     - `SendEmail.gs` – Contains functions for sending issue emails and today's emails.
+     - `CustomMenu.gs` – Contains the code for creating a custom menu.
+     - `Triggers.gs` – Contains functions for setting and deleting triggers, as well as sending status change emails.
+3. **Add the Manifest File (Optional)**
+   - Create a file named `appsscript.json` with the appropriate configuration (see repository documentation).

+## 3. Set Up the Custom Menu

+- The `CustomMenu.gs` file includes an `onOpen()` function that creates a custom menu called **"Custom Scripts"**.
+- **Reload your Google Sheet** to see the new menu in the toolbar.

+## 4. How to Use the Custom Menu Options

+When you open your Google Sheet, click on the **"Custom Scripts"** menu.
+You will see several options:

+- **Send Issue Emails**
+  - Sends email notifications for issues where the status is **"Not started"** (up to 50 rows).
+- **Send Emails (Today Only)**
+  - Sends emails only for rows where the report date (column E) is today's date and status is **"Not started"**.
+- **Send Status Change Emails**
+  - Scans all rows and sends email notifications when an issue’s status has changed from **"Not started"** to one of the allowed statuses (e.g., "In progress", "Blocked", etc.).
+  - This function uses the Marker in column O to ensure the email for a row is only sent once.
+- **Set Daily Trigger**
+  - Creates a daily trigger that will automatically run the **Send Emails (Today Only)** function at 8 AM.
+- **Delete All Triggers**
+  - Removes all triggers that have been created by this project.

+## 5. Testing the Functions

+1. **Test Manually:**
+   - Change data in your sheet (for example, update the status in column K).
+   - Then, select the corresponding option from the **Custom Scripts** menu.
+2. **Check Logs and Alerts:**
+   - If something goes wrong or you need to see details, open the Apps Script Editor and click on **View > Logs** to review messages.

+## 6. Customizing the Code

+- **Email Addresses:**
+  - Modify the email addresses in the code if you want notifications sent to different recipients.
+- **Sheet Link:**
+  - Update the Google Sheet link in the code if your sheet’s URL is different.
+- **Column Indices:**
+  - Adjust the column ranges if your sheet’s structure is different from what is described in this guide.
+- **Message Content:**
+  - Customize subject lines and email message contents according to your needs.

+## 7. Additional Information

+- **No Automatic Triggers:**
+  - This project is designed to be run manually through the custom menu.
+If you wish to use automatic triggers, refer to the `createDailyTrigger` function.
+- **Further Documentation:**
+  - For more information on Google Apps Script, visit the [Google Apps Script Documentation](https://developers.google.com/apps-script).

+Enjoy using BugsTracker to streamline your issue tracking and email notifications!